Kathryn D. Spangler

 Prior to his appointment at Marian, he worked as music faculty for Northern Kentucky University, Rend Lake College, and taught additional courses at both the Pennsylvania State University and CCM.
 He maintains a private low brass studio, and has worked extensively as a freelance musician and music instructor for school districts in the Cincinnati and Indianapolis area.
 He currently resides in Indianapolis, Indiana, and is the low brass instructor for both the Avon Community School Corporation, and the Mason City Schools.

-Visual Tech and Drill Writer
+Color Guard Director and Drill Writer

 Jose Rodriguez is from Indianapolis Indiana.
 He performed in 2007 and 2008 with the Blue Stars Drum and Bugle Corps as a Contra player.
 Jose also performed 4 years with O2 Independent World Guard and O2 2012 Open Class WGI Champion.
 He has taught with many groups in Indiana and surrounding states.
 Teaching with Marching bands, color guards, and percussion ensembles, Jose has knowledge in all aspects of the performing arts activities.
 Jose has experience working with finalist groups in IHSCGA, IPA, ISSMA, DCI, and WGI.
 He also has experience working with groups participating in BOA and other state circuits.
 Jose also currently serves as a Combat Engineer in the Army Reserves and was deployed to Afghanistan in 2014.
 Jose believes that through performing arts students are given the chance to express themselves as they continue to grow in all aspects of life.
 Jose is currently the Color Guard Director at Plainfield High School, the 2017 Class B ISSMA Champions.
 He hopes to inspire the students and show them that with hard work, dedication, and passion they can achieve and overcome any obstacle.